 Previously, ecommerce websites were designed on white backgrounds to make sure those products or services were clearly visible to the audience.
 Today, clever navigational techniques have changed the use of colours.
 Now, you can make your website as colourful or attractive as you want.
 Choose a signature colour to use as your background, and utilise bright colours for call to action buttons.

-You can use different colours to highlight featured products and engage visitors with unique videos and pictures.
+You can use different colors to highlight featured products and engage visitors with unique videos and pictures.
 For content such as product descriptions, you can choose simpler and easier to read fonts such as Serif or create a signature custom font.

 Creating an engaging and interactive website for engaging visitors requires careful planning, research, design and execution.
 Any element in a website which is unappealing to the audience can make them lose interest, leading to higher bounce rates and reduced sales.
 The techniques mentioned in this article will help you build a website that is interesting, engaging, interactive and most importantly, productive.